hundeloh-consulting/blame-js/README.md

 ## License

-This project is licensed under the AGPL-3.0+ License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-If you are interested in other options please get in touch via [julian@hundeloh-consulting.ch](mailto:julian@hundeloh-consulting.ch).